dgist-datalab/MiDAS/README.md

 ```

-The example of the trace file is below.
+The example of the trace file is as follows:

 ```
 0.146559796 1 0 4096
 0.146609386 1 1 4096